Party Wall Agreement For Loft Conversion: A Detailed Guide

 Do I need a party wall agreement for a loft conversion?

 When planning a loft conversion, you will need a party wall agreement if you are going to work on any element that belongs to one or more adjoining properties.
+Structural changes to shared walls, chimneys, or other elements during a loft conversion typically require a party wall agreement under the Party Wall Act 1996.

 Examples of work on a party wall for a loft conversion that will require a party wall agreement: